marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/_index.md

 weight: 50
 ---

-In this chapter, we will talk about traditional networking in order to understand the main concepts before moving to AWS.
+In this section, we will talk about traditional networking in order to understand the main concepts before moving to AWS.

+**The topics we will be covering:**
+- LAN/WAN
+- OSI Model
+- IP addressing/Subnetting
+- Routing
+- DNS / DHCP